-Search ads: Among the most common ads you’ll see in the search results, search ads appear at the top and bottom of the SERPs.
+Among the most common ads you’ll see in the search results, search ads appear at the top and bottom of the SERPs.
 You’ll see them tagged with the word ‘Ad’ to indicate paid content.
-The example below shows Cruise have taken Absolute Top position (the very first ad shown above organic results) closely followed by three further Top positions (the ads displayed directly below Absolute Top).
+The example below shows Cruise have taken (the ads displayed directly below Absolute Top).

 Remarketing ads: Many people will visit your website, learn about your brand, products and services but won’t convert.
 When this happens, it may seem like you have lost a lead, but that’s not always the case.
-Running a remarketed ad can reengage your audience and create a them from a lead into a conversion.
+Running a remarketed ad can reengage your audience and lead to a conversion.

 Google Shopping ads: Deemed the ‘digital shopping shelf’, Google Shopping should be a prominent part of your paid search strategy if you have an eCommerce business.
 A carousel found above the main search results; Google Shopping can help get your products seen by the right people at the right time.
 It also provides the user with products and prices before even clicking through to a website, allowing for quick product comparisons to be made.